rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 ## Acknowledgements

 The [Colorado River Drought Visualisation project][2] inspired this animation, and provided much of the [code][7] we relied on, either directly or as an example.
-The good folks at the United States Geological Survey Center for Integrated Data Analytics deserve heaps of credit.
-In particular, we would like to thank Jordan Read, who is working on a package to handle some of these animation tasks.
-We look forward to relying on that package when it is available.
+The folks at the United States Geological Survey Center for Integrated Data Analytics deserve all of the credit.

 __Full disclosure:__ _I was fortunate to be a part of the Colorado River Drought visualisation project during its beginning stages, and prior to my sabatical._